 Improving the treatment of premature babies

 Premature babies are at risk of many serious medical complications.
-One of the most common of these is respiratory distress syndrome (RDS).
+One of these is respiratory distress syndrome (RDS).
 Babies with RDS struggle to breathe because their immature lungs do not produce enough surfactant, a protein that keeps small air sacs in the lungs from collapsing.
 March of Dimes grantees helped develop surfactant therapy, which was introduced in 1990.
-Since then, deaths from RDS have been reduced by two-thirds.
+Since then, deaths from RDS have been reduced by half.

-Laser and other treatments can sometimes help preserve vision in babies with severe ROP.
-Grantee Guo-Hua Fong, PhD, at the University of Connecticut Health Center in Farmington, is seeking to find out whether a specific gene becomes overly active when there are high levels of oxygen, possibly triggering the abnormal growth of blood vessels in the eye.
-If so, it may be possible to develop preventive treatment by inactivating this gene.
 The outlook for premature babies has improved greatly.
 However, many of these babies face serious complications and lasting disabilities.
-Many March of Dimes grantees seek new ways to improve the care of these tiny babies, and others strive to prevent premature delivery.
+Many March of Dimes grantees seek new ways to improve the care of these tiny babies, while others strive to prevent premature delivery.